 Harry was born in 1882 to Alexander and Thomasine Parkian (nee Hill) Wills at Jacobstow, Cornwall.
-His Mother died in 1886 and his Father remarried in 1887 to Mary Squance.
-His Father had served in the Royal Navy.
+His mother died in 1886 and his Father remarried in 1887 to Mary Squance.
+His father had served in the Royal Navy.
 In 1891 the family were living at Tredundle Gate, Egloskerry.
-By 1901, Harry was working for Mr. John Skinner at Darracott Farm, Boyton as a Horseman and by 1911 he was working for Mr. Richard Hawke at Bodgate Farm, North Petherwin as a Wagonner.
+By 1901, Harry was working for Mr John Skinner at Darracott Farm, Boyton as a Horseman and by 1911 he was working for Mr Richard Hawke at Bodgate Farm, North Petherwin as a Wagoner.

 He enlisted at Plymouth as a Private with the Devonshire Regiment (Regimental No. 30221) but was transferred to the Somerset Light Infantry (Regimental No. 204170) serving with the 6th Battalion part of 49th Brigade of the 16th Division.
 He was killed in action during the Battle of Langemark which was part of the Battle of Passchendaele (Also known as the Third Battle of Ypres) on August 23rd, 1917.
 He was initially buried at map ref: 28.J.14.c.50.35, Plot 61, Row B, Grave 6 and was re-interred at the Poelcapelle British Cemetery, West-Vlaanderen, Belgium, Plot 6, Row C, Grave 2.
-He is also commemorated on the on the North Petherwin War Memorial
+He is also commemorated on the North Petherwin War Memorial

 North Petherwin’s Fallen from World War Two

 William Henry Cobbledick

 William was born in 1896 at Okehampton.
 He enlisted with the Royal Navy Stoker 1st Class (Service No. D/K 29420) serving throughout the First World War.
 He was killed whilst serving aboard ‘HMS Wryneck’ when she was sunk by German aircraft, whilst helping to evacuate Allied troops after the fall of Greece on April 27th, 1941.
-His body was never recovered but his name is commemorated on the Plymouth Naval Memorial, Panel 52, Column 3 .
-He is also commemorated on the on the North Petherwin War Memorial.
+His body was never recovered but his name is commemorated on the Plymouth Naval Memorial, Panel 52, Column 3.
+He is also commemorated on the North Petherwin War Memorial.